Data Fabric Solutions | IBM

-The next-generation data fabric is hybrid by design and can run anywhere, on-premises or in any cloud environment.
-It also integrates across hybrid data planes, supporting any style of data integration.
+Your employees need to make data-driven decisions, but too often, data is in silos.
+With a deep understanding of your organization’s needs and use cases, you can design a data architecture that empowers your teams and works across the ecosystem.

-Data fabric introduces new data intelligence and integration tools to prepare data for generative AI, helping to ensure readiness for both structured and unstructured data in AI initiatives.
-By streamlining data preparation and integration, organizations can unlock productivity for their data teams and drive business innovation.
+The most common data use cases and challenges?
+Data integration, data governance, data observability, data catalog, data orchestration, and master data management.
+Learn more about each and how a modern data architecture—like data fabric—can help shape and unify a data-driven enterprise.

-Connect data from disparate sources in multicloud environments with a range of integration styles including batch, real-time and change data capture.
+Connect data from disparate sources in multicloud environments and deliver it to teams anytime, anywhere.

-Secure critical enterprise data from both current and emerging risks, wherever it lives.
+Create a business-ready data foundation and maximize ROI on your data investments.

-Use large language models (LLMs) to scale contextual understanding of data, empowering data consumers to trust and use reliable information.
+Databand continuous data observability platform helps detect data incidents earlier, resolve them faster and deliver more trustworthy data to the business.

 An abstraction layer that provides a common business understanding of the data processing and automation to act on insights.